Team

 In general, we are looking for undergraduates with strong programming skills who want to apply their abilities to real-world biological questions.
 A range of projects (from software engineering to machine learning) are available, and we can tailor projects to your interests, goals, and long-term career objectives.

-Current status for undergrads: As of January 2024, we are not looking to hire new undergraduate students for the foreseeable future to limitations in space!
+Current status for undergrads: As of July 2024, we are not looking to hire new undergraduate students for the foreseeable future due to limitations in space!

 For graduate students:

-Current status: The lab is looking to hire one or two grad students who will focus on computational work in the 2023-2024 academic cyle.
-We have a range of burgeoning projects with particular areas of focus in deep learning (large language models in particular), new methods development, and molecular simulations.
-If you’re interested, the most important factors are that you’re curious, excited about science, and willing to work as part of an interdisciplinary team.
+Current status: The lab is looking to hire one or two grad students who will focus on experimental work in the 2024-2025 academic cycle.
+We have a range of burgeoning projects with particular areas of focus in in-cell protein:RNA interactions, biomolecular condensates, elucidating the principles underlying IDR-mediated signaling, and transcriptional regulation.
+If you’re interested, the most important factors are that you’re curious, excited about science, and willing to work as part of an interdisciplinary team!
+NB: We are currently fully booked for the 2024-2025 cycle.

 Current graduate students at WashU: Students in any graduate program at WashU (DBBS/BME/Physics/CS etc.) should contact Alex to set up a time to meet and discuss rotation projects.
-We are particularly focused on hiring computational students at this time.
-Space in the lab is limited, so if you are interested, please contact Alex early!
+Space in the lab is EXTREMELY limited, so if you are interested, please contact Alex early!

 For postdocs/research scientists: